GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-python-module.rst

 ``mod_wsgi.thread_id``
    Numeric ID of the worker thread handling this request.

-``mod_wsgi.thread_requests``
-   Number of requests this thread has served, including the current one.

-``mod_wsgi.total_requests``
-   Total number of requests this process has served, including the current one.

 ``mod_wsgi.server_pid``
    Process ID of the Apache child worker that accepted the